espidev/ProtectionStones/README.md

         y_radius = -1
         z_radius = 64

+        # Offset the protection block
+        # If you would like to make the protection block not be at the center of new regions, you can offset it here
+        # ex. x_offset = 64, y_offset = 0, z_offset = 64 would make it at the corner of a created region
+        x_offset = 0
+        y_offset = 0
+        z_offset = 0

         # How many blocks to offset the default location of /ps home from the protection block
         home_x_offset = 0
         home_y_offset = 1
         home_z_offset = 0

         # Specify the default flags to be set when a new protected region is created.
+        # Can use -g [group] before the flag to set group flags (ex. -g members pvp deny).
         flags = [
             "pvp deny",
             "greeting &lEntering &b&l%player%'s &f&lprotected area",